vishnukoushikkumara/movie-website/README.md

 A modern, Netflix-inspired movie discovery web app built with React.
 Browse trending, top-rated, and now-playing movies, search for any title, and view rich details and related suggestions—all in a cinematic, dark-themed UI.

+**Note:** The deployed app at [https://vishnukoushikkumara.github.io/movie-website](https://vishnukoushikkumara.github.io/movie-website) may not work in some regions due to restrictions from the TMDB API.
+If you experience issues with the site not loading or showing no data, please try accessing it using a VPN set to a supported region (such as the US or Europe).
+Thank you for your understanding!

 ---

 ## 🚀 Features